louiscamborieux/fast-api-vuejs-order-app/README.md

 This project is a simple project that use Python FastAPI framework as backend and VueJs as frontend

-The VueJs application display items provided by a REST API delivered by the backend using axios
+The VueJs application uses axios to display items provided by a REST API delivered by the backend

 ## Features
 1. Get item list and display names, prices and categories.
 The items can be filtered by category using a query parameter in the API (/products?category=...)